 If you’re planning a caravan holiday, check out the best Haven park (for facilities, reviews and price).

 Getting healthy without realising

-All that walking around parks, coastline, forests or even indoors will give you free exercise.
+All that walking around parks, coastlines, forests or even indoors will give you free exercise.

 Spot favourite locations for TV and film

 National Trust properties are the set of some big TV and box office productions.